The College is the data controller for the information you provide to us when you make contact with us.

 Access to personal information

-Members can find out what personal information we hold by making a ‘subject access request’ under the Data Protection Act 1998 (soon to be GDPR).
+Members can find out what personal information we hold by making a ‘subject access request’ under the Data Protection Act 2018.
 If we do hold information about you, we will:

 - give you a description of it